lumeland/lume/docs/getting-started/3_config-file.md

 site.script("run-all", "compress", "uncompress", "deploy");
 ```

-To a script from cli:
+To run a script from cli, use the `--run` command:

 ```sh
 lume --run deploy